telerik/winforms-docs/diagram/features/routing.md

 * __Using properties of the router__

 * __AvoidShapes__ - boolean property controlling the logic that makes the connections go around the shapes.
 This property is *false* by default.

 >caption Fig.5 AvoidShapes

 ![diagram-features-routing 005](images/diagram-features-routing005.png)

 * __WallOptimization__- boolean property controlling router optimization logic.
 If you set this property to *true* the router will try to optimize some of the steps so that there are the least corners.

-* __Using virtual methods__If the customization provided by these properties does not cover your requirements, you can create your custom router deriving from ours.
+* __Using virtual methods__ - if the customization provided by these properties does not cover your requirements, you can create your custom router deriving from ours.
 This will allow you to customize the algorithm by overriding the following methods:

 * __GetSiblingNodes__ - this method receives the current state and the end target and should return the next possible nodes